BoonyaSom/XO/README.md

 - To be able to handle invalid user input.
 - To keep the record for the player score in each round.
 - To provide a user-friendly interface that is simplest for the user to play the game.
+Using Flutter, dart, Firebase(Realtime database) for develop the project

 # Members
 Miss Boonyaporn kampang